 According to the Factual Review by Margaret Wilson, "There was never any mention in the meticulous and exhaustive breeding records, whelping logs, descriptions of markings colors, etc., and stud books kept by gentlemen of unimpeachable integrity of any dog being produced that was, in fact or in fantasy, a dilute.
 Not in ANY of the retriever breeds developed from the St. John's dog during that time in Great Britain.
 The dilute allele was introduced after the establishment of the recognized breeds.
 In the case of the Labrador this introduction occurred in the USA during the latter part of the 20th century."

-Interestingly there was no mention of silver Labs until the mid-twentieth century.
+There was no mention of "silver Labs" until the mid-twentieth century.
 And for years after that, they were only found in the US.
 There were none in the United Kingdom until 2006 when some silvers were exported from the US.
 If these silver dogs were purebred Labradors they should have appeared a long time ago in the breed's home country.

-Most likely from the Weimaraner which comes "in shades of mouse-gray to silver-gray" per the breed standard.
+The color most likely comes from the Weimaraner which has "shades of mouse-gray to silver-gray" per the breed standard.
 Every dog of this breed has two copies of the recessive dilution gene ("dd") which causes the silvery color.

-Labs, however, do not have the dilution gene.
+The Labrador Retriever, however, does not have the dilution gene.
 A purebred Lab has "DD" genes which means they have two copies of the dominant, non-dilute gene.

-The dilute colors have been named "charcoal", "silver" and "champagne."
+The dilute colors have been named "charcoal", "champagne," and "silver."
 These dogs often have a lavender cast to the coat and light greenish eyes, both traits from the Weimaraner.

 Crist Culo Kennels

-Dean Crist appears to be the first person to market 'silver Labs' and was adamant that they were purebred Labs.
-He even boasted that he "offered $100,000 to anyone who could simply prove" he was cross-breeding to produce 'silver Labs.'
+Dean Crist was the first person to market "silver Labs" and was adamant that they were purebred Labs.
+He even "offered $100,000 to anyone who could simply prove" he was cross-breeding to produce "silver Labs."
 It was a safe bet without genetic testing.
-When testing did become available, it could only show whether a particular dog was a parent of a specific puppy.
-It couldn't prove anything about the first cross-breeding.

-The dogs at Crist Culo Kennels were intensely inbred - mother to son, father to daughter, brother to sister.
-This was most likely done to increase the number of dogs carrying the dilute gene and thus his profit margin.
+The dogs at Crist Culo Kennels were intensely inbred.
+This was likely done to increase the number of dogs carrying the dilute gene and thus his profit margin.

 Crist claimed, "...
 AKC will eventually have to concede to the growing public pressure to make Silver a recognized color for Labs in America."
 He didn't know that AKC doesn't have the power to make silver a recognized color of Labradors.
-The Labrador Retriever Club ("LRC"), the parent club for Labs in the US, controls the breed standard.
-They don't recognize dogs with a dilute color as purebred Labs.
+The Labrador Retriever Club ("LRC") controls the breed standard and they don't recognize "silver Labs" as purebred.

 Am Mex CH Gunfields Super Charger CD WC (born 1969),